-The Ultrastar Data102 IOM uses a cascaded expander design to allow for connection to all 102 drives.
+The Ultrastar Data60 IOM uses a cascaded expander design to allow for connection to all 60 drives.
 A 48-port primary expander connects with the six host ports, has a x3 link to the other IOM for IOM-IOM communication and syncing, and also has a x10 SAS link to each secondary expander.
-Each secondary expander then connects with fifty-one (51) drives.
+One secondary expander then connects with fifty-one (51) drives, while the other connects with nine (9) drives.